The 7 Best Selling Bathtubs Styles

 3. Corner/Whirlpool

 Corner bathtubs are bathtubs designed to fit into a small corner; these bathtubs are generally triangular, although there are round designs as well.
 Although this bathtub technically saves space, the awkward shape means that it takes up more room than a standard alcove tub.
 For this reason, many corner tubs are converted into whirlpool tubs for added functionality.
+When we researched this piece, Atlantis whirlpools are the most popular on the market.

-4. Walk-in
+4. Walk-in Bathtubs

 Walk-in bathtubs are designed for those with movement impairment such as the elderly or disabled.
 They feature hand rails, steps, and non-slip surfaces.
 They are designed to open with a door, allowing the user to sit comfortably while they take a bath.
+At this time, the Universal Tub is the most prevalent walk-in bathtub, with a plethora of features and a wide variety of massage jets.

-5. Natural Wood
+5. Natural Wood – Outdoor Bathtubs

 A wooden bathtub is a unique fixture in the bathroom as wood generally doesn’t suit the bathroom.

-6. Soaking
+6. Soaking Tubs

-Best Material for a Bathtub
+More Popular Materials for a Bathtub

 When shopping for a new tub, consider the material options available to you and their pros and cons: